-If storeBackup.pl is not in your path, you will get an error message from the shell and need to set path or type the full path to storeBackup.pl.2
+If storeBackup.pl is not in your path, you will get an error message from the shell and need to set \$PATH or type the full path to storeBackup.pl.

 Depending on how much data is in your home directory, this can take a while, because storeBackup.pl will compress your files.
+It will use all cores of your system for this.
 Because of these compressions, the first backup is very slow.